 McKee conducted the research with Ohio State undergraduate Julia Guseman and former graduate student Erica Chambers.
 The study is published this week in the journal Human Ecology.

 McKee collected data on threatened species from the International Union for Conservation of Nature Red List, and obtained human census data for 2000 and 2010 from the world database of the U.S. Census Bureau.
-Overall species richness data came from the United Nations Environment Programme-World Conservation Monitoring Centre’s Animals of the World Database.
+Overall species richness data came from the United Nations Environment Programme-World Conservation Monitoring Center’s Animals of the World Database.
 He created a model using equations to analyze relationships among these variables.

 After using 2010 data to confirm that the decade-old predictions came true, the researchers used the same equations to determine that between now and 2050, the nations that see the most population density growth will experience higher numbers of species facing new threats of extinction.